NBA Rumors: James Harden Could Be Traded To Sixers For Joel Embiid, Josh Richardson & 1st-Round Pick

 Harden would be an incredible addition to the Sixers.
 Aside from being one of the best scorers in the league, he would also give them a great playmaker, ball-handler, perimeter defender, and an elite three-point shooter.
 This season, the 31-year-old shooting guard averaged 34.3 points, 6.6 rebounds, 7.5 assists, and 1.8 steals while shooting 44.4 percent from the field and 35.5 percent from beyond the arc, per ESPN.

 The potential deal would also allow the Sixers to utilize Al Horford as their full-time starting center.
-With Embiid gone, Horford could receive more playing time and a significant role on the offensive end of the floor which could help him bring back his old self and start living up to expectations from the massive contract that he signed with the Sixers last summer.
+With Embiid gone, Horford could receive more playing time and a significant role on the offensive end of the floor, which could help him bring back his old self and start living up to expectations from the massive contract that he signed with the Sixers last summer.

 The core of Harden, Simmons, Horford, and Tobias Harris may not be enough to make the Sixers the No. 1 favorite to bring home the Larry O’Brien Trophy next year, but if they manage to build good chemistry, they would undoubtedly become a more dangerous team to face in the Eastern Conference.